zhenglab/Analytic-ICP/README.md

 # Quick Example
  * Download the Release directory
+ * Download the opencv_world300.dll and place it within the Release folder
- * Edit experiment.ini
+ * Edit the experiment.ini
- * Run Test.exe
+ * Run the Test.exe